Azure-Samples/app-gateway-ingress-controller/README.md

                 number: 80
 ```

-In this repo you can find a containerized Python "hello world" sample app (deployed with [helm](https://helm.sh/)) running in an AKS cluster inside a network infrastructure with vnet, public ip, subnets, app gateway, and managed identity (provisioned with ARM templates).
+In this repo you can find a containerized Python "hello world" sample app (deployed with [helm](https://helm.sh/)) running in an AKS cluster inside a network infrastructure with vNet, public IP, Subnets, App Gateway, and Managed Identity (provisioned with ARM templates).
 All the setup in the Github Actions workflow can be found [here](.github\workflows\devops-workflow.yml).
 The steps includes:

 - Provision vNet, Public IP, Subnet, App Gateway, Managed Identity, App Insights, and an AKS Cluster.
 - Install the [AAD Pod Identity & Kubernetes CRDs](https://docs.microsoft.com/en-us/azure/aks/use-azure-ad-pod-identity) using `kubectl`.